Share This Article:

 Is Pregnancy a Qualifying Event?

 No, pregnancy is not considered a qualifying event in most states.
-This means that an expectant mother cannot be added to a group health plan as a dependent simply because she is pregnant.
-However, giving birth to a child, adopting a child, or placing a foster child are all considered qualifying events.
-These events allow employees to make changes to their health insurance coverage outside of the standard open enrollment period.
+This means an expectant mother cannot be added to a group health plan as a dependent simply because she is pregnant.
+However, certain life events do qualify employees for special enrollment outside the standard open enrollment period.
+These include:

 Questions About Insurance and Pregnancy